Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/split-the-foody/rules/_index.md

 This one adds more cards with special actions.

-@TODO: Rules-table?
-What's the point?

 You're also allowed to **strike deals** using cards received in a round.
 For example, you might promise somebody part of your treasure if they stop bidding *now*.
 Whether somebody follows up on their promises ...

 Once a card is definitively scored or in your hand, however, you can't strike any more deals with it.

+Below are some clarifications in case of uncertainty about card powers.

+@TODO

 {{% /rules-block %}}

 {{% rules-block heading="Coins for Combos" %}}

 This one introduces cards that **score** in a special way.
-(This takes the same space as an action, so these cards always have **no action**.)

-It also adds cards with a _question mark_ for their number (**wildcards**).
-When played or scored, they are any number you want.

-@TODO: Rules-table?
-What's the point?
+Their action isn't relevant while playing the game and cannot be used with the "Play" action.
+Instead, their action is permanent and triggers when it says so.
+(Usually it's a rule that determines their worth when scoring at the end of the game.)

+Below are some clarifications in case of uncertainty about card powers.

+@TODO

 {{% /rules-block %}}